CompassLabs/api_usecases/v2/fund_earn_account/typescript/README.md

 ## What This Does

 This example:
-1. Gets an unsigned transaction to create an Earn Account on Base
+1. Gets an unsigned transaction to transfer 2 USDC from your wallet to your Earn Account
 2. Signs the transaction with your private key
 3. Broadcasts it to the Base network
 4. Waits for confirmation

 ## Notes

-- **No Gas Sponsorship**: The `owner` (who controls the account) is also the `sender` (who pays for gas).
-Note that Earn Account creation can also be done WITH gas sponsorship (using the `/gas_sponsorship/prepare` endpoint), but this example does not use gas sponsorship.
+- This example transfers 2 USDC from your wallet to your Earn Account
-- The Earn Account address is deterministic and returned before the transaction is confirmed.
+- The `owner` must be the address that owns the Earn Account
+- Make sure your wallet has sufficient USDC balance on Base
-- Make sure your wallet has enough ETH on Base to cover gas fees.
+- Make sure your wallet has enough ETH on Base to cover gas fees
+- Gas sponsorship is disabled (`gasSponsorship: false`)